 There are some common signs it’s time to take on your first employee

 Well, no, it wasn’t as easy as I thought.
-I dithered around for a while, and then took some time to get the information I needed to make a decision.
-And once I had all this to hand, I found a clear way forward which met my own specific needs.
+I dithered around for a while.
+I took some time to get the information I needed to make a decision.
+Once I had all this to hand, I found a clear way forward which met my own specific needs.

 When do you make the decision to take on an employee?